arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 When you publish your service using Visual Studio, the Windows Azure Tools upload the service package and then automatically start it.
 You will not have a chance to update the configuration settings before the service starts.
 Therefore, you must configure all the necessary settings before you publish the service.

-In this task, you update the storage connection strings to point to your Storage Account.
+In this task, you will update the storage connection strings to point to your SQL database and your storage account.

-1. If it is not already open, launch **Microsoft Visual Studio Express 2012 for Web** (or later) as Administrator.
+1. If it is not already open, launch **Microsoft Visual Studio Express 2013 for Web** (or greater) as Administrator.

 1. In the **File** menu, choose **Open Project** and browse to **Ex3-DeployingWithVisualStudio\Begin** in the **Source** folder of the lab.
 Select **MyTodo.sln** and click Open.